ben0/PyMeterpreter/README.md

 ## Usage

-There are a couple of ways to install/run the code:
+There are a couple of ways to install/run the code from the shell:

 ### Direct from Git repo:
 `pip install git+https://github.com/ben0/PyMeterpreter`